Police Pension Reform

 Other things you should know

-We believe that for the vast majority of Officers the new pension arrangements will continue to be the most appropriate route to saving for retirement.
 If you require further information on your personal benefits you should contact your Forces pension administrator.

 If you believe that your circumstances are such that an alternative to the new scheme is potentially a better option for you, then we recommend you consult an Independent Financial Adviser.
 Please remember there will inevitably be costs incurred if you take this course of action.